 Students in the programs range from recent graduates to mid-career professionals, and each benefit from their classmates’ different backgrounds and experience.
 Through the department’s seminars and activities, the programs create a community of teachers, writers and scholars who understand the power of ideas to transform individuals, our professions, and our society.

-Students pursuing the MA in English choose one concentration: cultural studies, linguistics, literature, folklore, professional writing and rhetoric, or the teaching of writing and literature.
+Students pursuing the MA in English choose one concentration: cultural studies, linguistics, literature, folklore, professional and technical writing, or the teaching of writing and literature.
 Certificates are also available in many of these areas.
 For more information, see Degree Requirements above.
 There are also PDFs of advising sheets for each concentration available here.

 Hear more about our program from faculty, students, and staff here: